Stances

 In teaching new students I am continuously reminded that the stances in Taiji can be hard to get at first.

 Maybe they are not strange to dancers, fencers, boxers and other athletes, and they are definitely not foreign to martial artists.
-‘Refugees’ from other martial arts come to taiji classes well versed in stances and they can see the differences and understand their importance.
+‘Refugees’ from other martial arts come to taiji classes well versed in stances, and they can see the differences and understand their importance.

 The first form we teach is Cheng Man-ch’ing’s shortened derivation of the Yang family form.
+It is supposedly notably different from the Yang original in that it is a shorter stance.

 Width vs. Length